google/usbinfo/doc/source/index.rst

    .. autofunction:: usbinfo

-Invocation of ``usbtool`` command line tool
+Invocation of ``usbinfo`` command line tool
 ===========================================

-The :program:`usbtool` allows for gathering of information of endpoints on the USB subsystem from the command line.
-When invoked without any arguments, :program:`usbtool` prints a tabular representation of attached USB endpoints:
+The :program:`usbinfo` allows for gathering of information of endpoints on the USB subsystem from the command line.
+When invoked without any arguments, :program:`usbinfo` prints a tabular representation of attached USB endpoints:

 .. code-block:: none